 We don't have to tell you how important driver recruiting is to the success of your company — hiring truck drivers is priority No. 1 for nearly every transportation company we work with.
-Our most recent HNI University webinar, Attracting the Next Generation of Talent in Transportation, focused on this topic, highlighting some of the strategies that we've seen successfully implemented.

 1.)
 Hiring Cousin Bob Because Bob is Familiar

 When it comes to hiring, it'll always be easiest to hire someone in our existing network.
 This is great when that someone you know is a seasoned pro in the industry.
 The problem shows up when we hire someone we know just because it is comfortable and that new hire is too green for the job.
 Hiring acquaintances is fine, but make sure to take the same proactive measures you use with other employees to ensure they are a good fit for your company.

 2.)
 Not Giving a Crap about Your Online Reputation

 Thinking you are immune from the Internet and how it affects your reputation is a fast way to put your company in danger.
 Everything today is online, including employee reviews about salary/pay and what it's like to work for your company.
 At a minimum, monitor your company’s online reputation and keep an eye on social media.
 For a quick check up, Google your company and see what people are saying about you.

 3.)
 Sticking with the Stereotypical Truck Driver Candidates